gabeklein/expressive-mvc/README.md

 ### 👾 Level 2 Clear!

 > Nice, we're able to create full-blown experiences, while keeping the number of hooks in a component to a minimum (namely one).
 That's good, because being able to separate this stuff promotes better patterns.
 Reduce, reuse, recycle!
 >
-> However we can keep going, because with Models, _sharing_ logic more than just reusing.
+> However we can keep going, because with Models, _sharing_ logic means more than just reusing.

 <br/>
 <h1 id="sharing-section">Sharing state</h1>